kompakt/godisko-release-batch/readme.md

         + GB6HK1200063.wav
         + GB6HK1200067.wav

-Audio file are named by ISRC code and referenced in meta.XML
+Audio files are named by ISRC code and referenced in meta.XML

 ## Install